sfu-ireceptor/sandbox/split-repertoires/README.md

 If you want to map a file name from the above to information about that repertoire, it is possible to extract information about the repertoire using `jq` to find different field values.
-For example, for data from a Repertoire with repetoire_id = 5efbc71e5f94cb6215deecbe you extract the subject and sample info from a iReceptor Gateway download with metadata file `airr-covid-19-metadata.json` with the following:
+For example, for data from a Repertoire with repetoire_id = 5efbc71e5f94cb6215deecbe (with data stored in out_dir/5efbc71e5f94cb6215deecbe.tsv) you extract the subject and sample info from the iReceptor Gateway download metadata file `airr-covid-19-metadata.json` with the following:

 ```
 $ jq '.Repertoire[] | select(.repertoire_id == "5efbc71e5f94cb6215deecbe") | {repertoire_id, sample_id: .sample[].sample_id, locus: .sample[].pcr_target[].pcr_target_locus}' airr-covid-19-metadata.json